two students laughing with each other during workshop

 Professionalism Certificate

 The J.J.
 Master Center Professionalism Certificate provides students with experiential learning opportunities resulting in a competitive advantage in the workforce through expert-led seminars, book club meetings, peer networking sessions and a micro internship.
-Students also complete the program with ELR credit and five cultural credits.
+Students also complete the program with ELR credit, Business Professionalism requirement, and five cultural credits.
+The program is offered each semester.

-Prior to applying for the Fall 2022 cohort, please review the following information.
+Prior to applying for the Spring 2026 cohort, please review the following information.

 Deadlines

-The deadline to apply for the Fall 2022 cohort is August 1 (application button below under "Program Registration".
+The deadline to apply for the Spring 2026 cohort is December 12 (application button below under "Program Registration").

 Attendance

-In order to complete and receive your certificate requires attendance at all seminars, book club meetings, and peer networking sessions listed below under "Program Structure".
+Completing and receiving your certificate requires attendance to all seminars, book club meetings, and peer networking sessions listed below under "Program Structure";.
 No partial credit will be given.
-Below are the dates for the Fall 2022 cohort, please make sure that you are available these days and times.
+Below are the dates for the Spring 2026 cohort, please make sure that you are available these days and times.

 The Professionalism Certificate program is free to Stetson students.
 Participation requirements include attendance and participation in: